vkandy/simhash-js/README.md

     var x = Simhash.of("This is a test of the Emergency Blogcast System");
     var y = Simhash.of("This is NOT a test of the Emergency Blogcast System");
     var s = Simhash.similarity(x, y); // s == 0.8   (x and y are 80% similar)

+    // Call with options
+    var hash = Simhash.of("This is a test", {
+        kshingles: 2,
+        maxFeatures: 32
+    });

+# To Do
+* Implement 64 bit hash
+* Implement an efficient priority queue
+* Accept a list of stop words to be removed from input prior to calculating hash

 # References